z9er/CyberpunkTHING/README.md

 Now make sure you go and verify your game files through **Steam** or **GOG**

-If you have used Vortex before, please purge the installed mods, you will be able to redeploy them later if you choose to.
+If you have used Vortex before, please purge the installed mods, you will be able to redeploy them later if you choose to

 ```
 This Wabbajack list does not work with the Epic version of Cyberpunk 2077